BlainPLD/Reforge/README.md

 # Reforge
 Scripting that helps modify existing items in FFXI.

+The default location for FFXI install is:
+C:\Program Files (x86)\PlayOnline\SquareEnix\FINAL FANTASY XI
+If this is different for you, the only place you need to change the path is in the Package\Start.bat

 Files needed and not included.
 Package/Armor_10240-16386_Item.json